Becoming an Optician in Alabama

 - Jefferson State Community College.
 Jefferson State Community College also offers an ophthalmic assistant program.
 This program consists of 60 credit hours (which can be taken in approximately two years).
 It prepares students for an entry-level job in the vision field and to take the COA, ABO and NCLE exams.
 This program combines classroom theory and clinical training.
 The course fee is $799, and the textbook needed for the course costs approximately $140.

 - Penn Foster Career College.
-For those who cannot or choose not to enroll in an on-campus program, Penn Foster Career School has an online optician career diploma program that can be completed in approximately seven months.
+For those who cannot or choose not to enroll in an on-campus program, Penn Foster College has an online optician career diploma program that can be completed in approximately seven months.
 Students learn how to fit and dispense glasses and lenses and will complete a practicum before they graduate.
 This program also prepares students to sit for the ABO and NCLE exams.

 Outlook and Salaries for Opticians in Alabama